Really-Simple-Plugins/really-simple-ssl-on-specific-pages/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==
+= 1.0.9 =
+* Bug fix in mixed content fixer.

+= 1.0.8 =
+* Fixed issue with mixed content fixer

+= 1.0.7 =
+* Restructured plugin to work with updated pro plugin

 = 1.0.6 =
 * Added option to set a page as http or https in the page or post itself
 * Added default wp contstants Force Admin and Force login over SSL